Fire Captains Sample Clauses

 Fire Captains.
 All Fire Captains who meet the eligibility requirement to take the Battalion Chief-Operations promotional exam may work out of class as Battalion Chief-Operations.
 When working out of class as Battalion Chief-Operations, Captains will be paid the appropriate out-of-class compensation for each full shift completed.
 They will be paid at the same step as their regular position, i.e., Step C-Captain is paid at Step C–Battalion Chief–Operations.

 Fire Captains.
-Each employee shall be responsible for the coverage of the work assignment they he/she accepts.
-If the employee who agrees to work for another employee fails to show for the swap, and provides proper medical verification, they he/she shall be subject to repaying the actual length of the shift (e.g., eight [8] hours for an eight [8] hour shift, or ten [10] hours for a ten [10] hour shift).
+Each employee shall be responsible for the coverage of the work assignment he/she accepts.
+If the employee who agrees to work for another employee fails to show for the swap, and provides proper medical verification, he/she shall be subject to repaying the actual length of the shift (e.g., eight [8] hours for an eight [8] hour shift, or ten [10] hours for a ten [10] hour shift).
 The swap sheet shall inform the individuals swapping that the employee who fails to pay back the swap shall be subject to repaying the actual length of the shift.
 The State shall first use the appropriate, accrued time credits for the repayment; then use “accounts receivable” should time credits be insufficient for the repayment.
-Once reimbursement is made by the employee, the employee shall not be subject to adverse personnel/corrective action for this incident.
+Once reimbursement is made by the employee, the employee may not be subject to adverse personnel action for this incident.

 Fire Captains.
 Research, develop and conduct both technical and manipulative instructions and drills in firefighting, rescue, hazardous materials, emergency medical services, driving and other required subjects to paid and paid call staff.
 Will be responsible for and maintain Training Bureau equipment and materials, training records, establish and coordinate monthly Paid Call Firefighters (PCF) drills.
 Test and certify employees for competence.
 Evaluate employees during training sessions and/or drills.
 Prepare written documentation of deficiencies as necessary.
 Conduct research and assist in the evaluation and implementation of the new material and technologies.
 Attend training sessions, meetings and other related activities.